renittaarockiasamy/vae-anomaly-detection-time-series/README.md

-3. Run all cells sequentially.
+Run all cells sequentially.

-## Results
+Results

 The VAE successfully reconstructs normal samples and flags anomalies based on higher reconstruction error.

-## Author
+Author

-Renitta
+Renitta A
-MSc Data Science, SASTRA University